I am leaving UCSF but I still need to work on REDCap projects.

 Support personnel are available Monday through Friday from 8 a.m. to 5 p.m.
 Pacific time.
 Please contact [email protected] or you can call the IT Service Desk at 514-4100 and submit a ServiceNow ticket.
 There is a phone, e-mail and web based ticketing system to track all issues.
 The data center is supported 24/7.

 What security measures will be in place?

-REDCap is hosted at the UCSF Minnesota Street data center and is housed in a locked and guarded data center staffed at all hours (24 X 7).
-Entrance to the data center requires use of a card key to unlock the data center door and a second card key lock secures the cage that the servers reside within.
-The security of the data center is further protected by an Operations desk that is staffed 24x7 and by a security camera system.
+REDCap is hosted at the UCSF Medical Center data center (ECDC) and is housed in a locked and guarded data center.
+Entrance to the data center requires triple factor authentication: use of a card key to unlock the data center door, biometric authentication and a second card key lock secures the cage that the servers reside within.
+The security of the data center by a security camera system.
 REDCap servers are guarded by multiple firewall and intrusion detection systems.
 All electronic connections to the REDCap environment are encrypted.
 The REDCap production system is comprised of a web server front-end and a MySQL database server back-end.
 The web server resides in a demilitarized zone to ensure that survey participants are able to access REDCap surveys from any device connected to the Internet.
-The MySQL server back-end resides in the protected ISU subnet that is protected by UCSF maintained firewalls.
+The MySQL server back-end resides in the protected subnet that is guarded by UCSF maintained firewalls.
 The data stored in the REDCap MySQL database server can be accessed by the REDCap end users by logging into https://redcap.ucsf.edu and opening the REDCap project(s) that they have been granted access to by the owners of the projects.
-Only ITS and ISU system administrators are authorized to access the back-end database server directly by logging into the virtual private network for the database server resides in.
+Only ITS system administrators are authorized to access the back-end database server directly by logging into the virtual private network for the database server resides in.